 ART.
 II: Governing Body

 Sec.
-1. The governing body of this club shall be the president, president-elect, vice president, the immediate past president, information technology coordinator, secretary, treasurer, and the six directors.
+1. The governing body of this club shall be the president, president-elect, vice president, the immediate past president, secretary, treasurer, and the fourdirectors.
 The governing body shall be known as the "board."

 Sec.
 2. Only members of the governing body noted in Art.
 II, Sec.
 1 shall have the power to vote in board meetings.
 The decisions of the board in all club matters shall be final, subject only to an appeal to the club in accordance with the club constitution.